Archive

 Offers free access to lesson plans, essays, and multimedia resources, including videos and oral histories, from the National WWII Museum education collection.
 The classroom materials are leveled for middle and high school students and can be searched by subject and type of resource.
 Topics include the war in Europe and the Pacific, the impact on the homefront, and the legacy of World War II.
 The collection also offers lessons that explore the impact of the war on scientific innovations.
 Read More

-Find activities ideas for low-literacy learners in phonics, speaking, listening, reading, and writing in this handout.
+Find activity ideas for Beginning ESL Literacy level learners in phonics, pattern based reading, meaning-based reading, checking comprehension, and vocabulary in this handout.
 Read More

 Global Oneness Project